scipy-conference/scipy_proceedings/papers/narendra_mukherjee/00_vanderwalt.rst

    :figclass: w
    :scale: 50%

    **Right:** A regular spiking unit (RSU) - 45 samples (1.5ms) on the time/x axis.
-Note the 2 inflection points as the spikes go back to baseline from their minimum.
+Note the 2 inflection points as the spikes go back to baseline from their minimum - this is characteristic of the shape of RSUs.
 RSUs represent the activity of excitatory cortical pyramidal neurons on ephys records - these spikes are slow and take about 1ms (20-30 samples) to go back up to baseline from their minimum. **Left:** Peri-stimulus time histogram (PSTH) - Plot of the activity of the RSU around the time of stimulus (taste) delivery (0 on the time/x axis).
 Note the dramatic increase in firing rate (spikes/second) that follows taste delivery.
-0.1M Sodium Chloride (NaCl), 0.15M Sucrose, 1mM Quinine-HCl and a mixture of NaCl and Sucrose were used as the taste stimuli. :label:`fig2`
+0.1M Sodium Chloride (NaCl), 0.15M Sucrose, 1mM Quinine-HCl and a 50:50 mixture of 0.1M NaCl and 0.15M Sucrose were used as the taste stimuli. :label:`fig2`

 .. figure:: Unit18.png
    :align: center
    :figclass: w
    :scale: 50%

    **Right:** A fast spiking unit (FS) - 45 samples (1.5ms) on the time/x axis.
 Compare to Figure :ref:`fig2` and note that this unit has narrower/faster spikes that take only 5-10 samples (1/3 ms) to go back up to baseline from their minimum.
 FSs represent the activity of (usually inhibitory) cortical interneurons on ephys records. **Left:** Peri-stimulus time histogram (PSTH) of the FS.
 Note the dramatic increase in firing rate (spikes/second) that follows taste delivery.
 Also compare to Figure :ref:`fig2` and note that the FS has a much higher firing rate (more spikes) than the RSU.
-0.1M Sodium Chloride (NaCl), 0.15M Sucrose, 1mM Quinine-HCl and a mixture of NaCl and Sucrose were used as the taste stimuli. :label:`fig3`
+0.1M Sodium Chloride (NaCl), 0.15M Sucrose, 1mM Quinine-HCl and a 50:50 mixture of 0.1M NaCl and 0.15M Sucrose were used as the taste stimuli. :label:`fig3`

 .. figure:: Cluster4_waveforms.png
    :figclass: bht